AliceO2Group/FlpPrototype/RORC/README.md

 Utility programs
 -------------------
-The RORC module contains some utility programs to assist with RORC debugging and administration.
+The ReadoutCard module contains some utility programs to assist with debugging and administration.
 Currently, only utilities for reading and writing registers are available, but more are planned.

 Exceptions
 -------------------
-The RORC module makes use of exceptions.
+The ReadoutCard module makes use of exceptions.
 Nearly all of these are derived from `boost::exception`.
 They are defined in the header 'RORC/Exception.h'.
 These exceptions may contain extensive information about the cause of the issue in the form of `boost::error_info` structs which can aid in debugging.
 To generate a diagnostic report, you may use `boost::diagnostic_information(exception)`.